-10 2 Study area
+2 Study area

-The LRB was chosen as a representative glacierized, complex headwatershed of the Brahmaputra in High Asia, which is together with the Ganges a major water source for app.
-300 million people in the lowlands in India and Bangladesh.
-The Lhasa River is the largest tributary in the middle reach of the mountainous Upper Brahmaputra 15 with a drainage area of 32 800 km2 (Fig. 1).
-The location on the Tibetan Plateau characterizes the physio-geographic conditions of the basin.
-The relief ranges from 3535 m a.s.l. at the conjunction with the Brahmaputra up to 7162 m a.s.l. at the peak of the Nyainqêntanglha Mountains, forming the north-western watershed.
-Most glaciers in the LRB are found along this mountain range, one of the main glacierized areas of Control Asia (162 m a.s.l. at the peak of the in plateau basis (162 m a.s.l. at the peak of the set the in plateau basis (162 m a.s.l. at the peak of the Nyainqêntanglha Mountains, forming the north-western watershed.
-Most glaciers in the LRB are found along this mountain range, one of the main glacierized areas of Control Asia (162 m a.s.l. at the peak of the in plateau basis (162 m a.s.l. at the peak of the set the peak of the Nyainqêntanglha Mountains, forming the north-western watershed.

-- 20 Central Asia (Yao et al., 2006), due to their altitude and orientation to the southeast from where the monsoon triggers orographic precipitation.
-Altogether 670 km2, equating to 2% of the total basin area, were glacierized in 1970 according to the Chinese Glacier Inventory (World Data Center For Glaciology and Geocryology, 2009).
-During the last decades a continuous retreat was recorded, similar to most parts of the Tibetan - 25 Plateau (Bolch et al., 2010; Yao et al., 2007).
-Until the year 2000, about 6 to 10 m w.e. (water equivalent) (Frauenfelder and Kääb, 2009; Kääb et al., 2008) melted away on average.
+The LRB was chosen as a basin, being representative for a glacierized, complex head watershed of the Brahmaputra in High Asia with varying physio-geographic conditions.
+The Brahmaputra is together with the Ganges a major water source for approximately 300 million people in the lowlands in India and Bangladesh.
+The Lhasa River is the largest tributary in the middle reach of the mountainous Upper Brahmaputra with a drainage area of $32\,800\,\mathrm{km}^2$ (Fig. 1).
+The location on the Tibetan Plateau characterizes the physiogeographic conditions of the basin.
+The relief ranges from 3535 m a.s.l. at the conjunction with the Brahmaputra up to 7162 m a.s.l. at the peak of the Nyainqêntanglha Mountains, forming the northwestern watershed.
+Most glaciers in the LRB are found along this mountain range, one of the main glacierized areas of Central Asia (Yao et al., 2006), due to their altitude and orientation to the southeast from where the monsoon triggers orographic precipitation.
+Altogether 670 km, equating to 2% of the total basin area, were glacierized in 1970 according to the Chinese Glacier Inventory (World Data Center For Glaciology and Geocryology, 2009).
+During the last decades a continuous retreat was recorded, similar to most parts of the Tibetan Plateau (Bolch et al., 2010; Li et al., 2011; Yao et al., 2007; Zhou et al., 2010).
+From 1970 to 2000, about 6 to 10 m w.e. (water equivalent) (Frauenfelder and Kääb, 2009; Kääb et al., 2008) melted away on average.